petertwigg/petertwigg.github.io/index.md

 ### School of Knowing

 Classes commencing March 2024.
 Enrolments now being received.
-Email your interest in joining our one year course (weekly classes) to info@petertwigg.com
+Register your interest in joining our one year course (weekly classes), or email info@petertwigg.com if you have any questions.

 For more details refer here to my [School of Knowing](school-of-knowing) page.